Virtual Worlds Design / F11

 2. SPEAKER - Beth Renneisen (faculty member in SFSU Journalism Dept)

 Today, Beth Renneisen (627 student from 2009) presented her Meteor Slams Dorm Event Experiment to the class.
 I will post some videos later.
 You can see documentation fSo people who want collaborators for their Event Experiments can find them, everyone should blogpost ASAP their 1) Interests and 2) their Skills.
 Note that I've got everyone's email addresses to the Class 627 People Database on the right side of the class blog.
+You can see the documentation from it on her MA thesis site http://gnusart.com/thesis/.

 TIPS FROM BETH: